Business Analyst Quick Start¶

 Open the copied Join recipe (compute_training_data_1).

-Replace the input datasets:
+On the Join step, replace the input datasets:

-Click on web_last_year and choose web_this_year as the replacement.
+Click on web_last_year, and choose web_this_year as the replacement.

-Click on crm_last_year and choose crm_this_year as the replacement.
+Click on crm_last_year, and choose crm_this_year as the replacement.

 Instead of running the recipe right away, click Save, and update the schema.